Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

 \subsection{Preprocessing}

 We adopt the data normalization method in~\cite{zhang2018revisiting}.
-This method rotates and translates a virtual camera so that it faces a reference point on the face from a fixed distance and cancels out the roll angle of the head.
-The images are normalized by perspective warping, converted to gray scale and histogram-equalized.
-The ground truth gaze angles are also normalized correspondingly.
-We use dlib~\cite{king2009dlib} and OpenFace~\cite{baltrusaitis2018openface} to detect the facial landmarks.
+This method first applies a virtual three degree of freedom (DoF) rotation to the camera.
+Two DoF are used to point the virtual camera towards a reference point on the face.
+One DoF cancels the head roll so that the lines connecting the midpoints of the eyes are horizontal.
+The method then applies a scaling so that images appear as if they are taken from a fixed distance.
+The normalized images are converted to gray scale and histogram-equalized.
+The ground truth gaze angles are normalized correspondingly.

+As stated in~\cite{zhang2018revisiting}, the normalized images still have two degrees of freedom in head pose (pitch and yaw).
+These must be taken into account by the deep-neural-network-based gaze estimator.

-We align the images based on detected landmarks.
+We align the images based on detected landmarks from dlib~\cite{king2009dlib} and OpenFace~\cite{baltrusaitis2018openface}.
 The face images are aligned so that the center of each eye is at a fixed location in the resulting images.
 The eye images are aligned so that the eye corners are at fixed locations.